brian-cespedes/OptimizedKMeansScala/README.md

        represented by point._2 .

      * Provided clusterAssignment has changed, the point is added to partial sum for new center and subtracted from old center.
-     * The code snippet on right shows center update function that involves adding the previous sum of points for a cluster like shown in the equation above.
+     * The code snippet on right shows center update function that adds the previous sum of points for a cluster and then divides the sum total by number of points assigned to the cluster in current iteration as shown in the Update
+       equation.

   <p align="center">
   <img width="5151" alt="screen shot 2018-01-14 at 10 00 45 am" src="https://user-images.githubusercontent.com/15849566/34919010-d8496dc2-f911-11e7-8b8a-4e88e3f9e2ad.png">
   </p>

    * *Yinyang* :
+      * In traditional k-means the assignment step computes distance between every point and every cluster center in order   to find closest center to each point.
+      In Yinyang because of the two filters, we detect which distance calculations are not needed and avoid doing them for speed up.

       * This approach optimizes the cluster assignment step with reference to a paper in ICML named [Yinyang K-Means](https://people.engr.ncsu.edu/xshen5/Publications/icml15.pdf).
       * The idea is to use upper and lower bounds to reduce number of distance computations.
 It makes use of triangle inequality